Can Querying for Bias Leak Protected Attributes? Achieving Privacy With Smooth Sensitivity: Differentially-Private Approaches to Bias Assessments

-Here, $(a)$ is the expression of the smooth sensitivity in terms of the sensitivity of $SP$ at distance $k$ \cite[Def 3.1]{10.1145/1250790.1250803}; (b) holds since the local sensitivity of $SP$ is maximized at distance $k$ when $k$ individuals from the disadvantaged group are moved to the advantaged group; (c) holds since the maximum of this function occurs at the boundaries $k=\{0,N_0-2\}$(See Appendix~\ref{derivative}).
-The rest of the proof follows directly from Lemma 2.6 and Lemma 2.7 of \cite{10.1145/1250790.1250803} with $\gamma=2$ and $\beta=\frac{\epsilon}{6m}$. \end{proof}
+Here, (a) is from the definition of smooth sensitivity in \eqref{def:SS}.
+Next, (b) is the expression of the smooth sensitivity when looking at datasets at distance $k$ (for details see \cite[Def 3.1]{10.1145/1250790.1250803}).
+To obtain (c) we find the maximum local sensitivity over datasets that are at distance $k$ (see Lemma \ref{lem:kdist} in Appendix~\ref{derivative}).
+Finally, (d) holds since the function is convex and hence its maximum occurs at the boundaries $k \in \{0,N_0-2\}$ (see Lemma \ref{lem:maxb} in Appendix~\ref{derivative}).
+The rest of the proof follows directly from Lemma \ref{lemma26} and Lemma \ref{lemma27} in Appendix \ref{apx:ss} with $\gamma=2$ and $\beta=\frac{\epsilon}{6m}$. \end{proof}

-This motivates Algorithm~\ref{algo:conceal} (Attribute-Conceal), a differentially private technique for the compliance team to answer statistical-parity-gap queries based on Theorem~\ref{caucy}.
+To achieve pure differential privacy, noise is introduced following a Cauchy distribution.
+This motivates Algorithm~\ref{algo:conceal} (Attribute-Conceal), a differentially private technique to answer statistical parity gap queries based on Theorem~\ref{caucy}.

+We also note that the behavior of the Cauchy distribution can sometimes be unusual, as it does not have an expected value and has heavy tails that decay polynomially, compared to the exponential decay observed in Laplace and Gaussian distributions.
+In Theorem \ref{thm:lastlap}, we therefore also provide a relaxed $(\epsilon,\delta)$-differentially private mechanism that introduces noise from a Laplace distribution.